Introduction to Reinforcement Learning

 Reading Assignments

-The following papers are a combination of seminal papers in RL, topics that we didn’t cover in lectures, or active research areas.
+The following papers are a combination of classic papers in RL, topics that we didn’t cover in lectures, or active research areas.
 You need to choose five (5) papers out of them, depending on your interest.
 Please read them and try to understand them as much as possible.
 It is not important that you completely understand a paper or go into detail of the proofs (if there is any), but you should put some effort into it.

 After reading each paper: